Trovemaster/TROVE/docs/source/molecules.rst

 Results: :math:`J = 0` vibrational energy levels up to 6000 cm\ :sup:`-1`.

-Notes: This was also used as a test example in the original TROVE paper.
+..
+Note:: This was also used as a test example in the original TROVE paper.
 The coordinate scheme employed is similar to that for Ammonia (see below).

 Reference: [TROVE]_